 And that’s not all.
 You’ll also:

-- secure a funded degree level qualification in professional policing practice with Staffordshire University
+- secure a funded degree or graduate diploma in professional policing practice with Staffordshire University

 - receive extensive training and development throughout your career